-Business risk – This risk represents a fall in assets under management in the Funds or the loss of key staff which may reduce the fee income earned by the Firm and hinder its ability to finance its operations and reimburse its expenses.
+Business risk – This risk represents a fall in client assets under management or the loss of key staff which may reduce the fee income earned by the Firm and hinder its ability to finance its operations and reimburse its expenses.

-Credit risk – This risk relates to the exposure to the Funds for non-payment of management and performance fees and counterparty exposure relating to the Firm’s bank balances and any other debtors.
+Credit risk – This risk relates to the exposure to the clients for non-payment of advisory and management fees and counterparty exposure relating to the Firm's bank balances and any other debtors.

-Market risk - The risk is the exposure to foreign exchange fluctuations due to investment management and performance fees being denominated in currencies other than sterling.
+Market risk - The risk is the exposure to foreign exchange fluctuations due to advisory and management fees being denominated in currencies other than sterling.

 The above risks are assessed and mitigated as part of the Internal Capital Adequacy Assessment Process ("ICAAP").